Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: HiddenBench : A Scalable Benchmark for Collective Reasoning

 \subsection{Benchmark Extensibility}

-Unlike factual or arithmetic reasoning, collective reasoning under distributed information depends heavily on domain semantics: whether agents recognize which facts matter, how information relates to decision options, and what counts as sufficient evidence vary across contexts.
-A fixed, static benchmark cannot anticipate all such variations.
-Our contribution is therefore not only the 65-task benchmark, but the reproducible pipeline for generating tasks with guaranteed informational properties.
-By enforcing verification criteria ($\geq 80\%$ Full Profile accuracy, $\leq 20\%$ Hidden Profile accuracy), the pipeline ensures each task isolates collective reasoning from individual capability.
-This design supports principled extensions across domains, agent counts, and communication protocols, positioning \textsc{HiddenBench} as a reusable testbed for studying coordination failures in multi-agent learning systems.
+Collective reasoning under distributed information depends strongly on domain semantics: whether agents recognize which facts matter, how information relates to decision options, and what counts as sufficient evidence all vary across contexts.
+Accordingly, \textsc{HiddenBench} is designed not only as a fixed benchmark suite, but also as a reproducible pipeline for generating tasks with controlled distributed-information structures.